 Chief Real Estate Officer

-As Chief Community Officer, Monique Davis is the secondary organizational contact with local, State, and Federal officials, government agencies, the business community, financial contributors, and the press to facilitate primary advocacy and ambassador functions.
-Previously, Monique served as Chief Operating Officer at Skid Row Housing Trust managing operations while overseeing cross-functional leaders to drive business continuity, administration, and project management.
+As Chief Community Officer, Monique Davis is the secondary organizational contact for local, State, and Federal officials, government agencies, the business community, financial contributors, and the press to facilitate primary advocacy and ambassador functions.
+Monique previously served as Chief Operating Officer at Skid Row Housing Trust managing operations while overseeing cross-functional leaders to drive business continuity, administration, and project management.
 Monique joins the Trust with over 20 years of experience in the financial sector and service industries.
 At H&R Block she led operating hubs between Lending, Secondary Markets, Administration and Servicing Divisions overseeing records and collateral management requirements.
 At Morgan Stanley, she led the Corporate Oversight Division, which included; Human Resources, Risk Management and the Fraud Department.
-Monique also created the entire Corporate Administration Department which included comprehensive Organizational Design (Recruiting, On-Boarding and Training Programs) while at Equator Financial Solutions.
-Monique is a member of the Society for Human Resources Management (SHRM) and Professionals in Human Resources Association (PIHRA), and is Six Sigma and Gallup Certified.

 Having devoted 28 years to ending homelessness with Skid Row Housing Trust, 14 of those years as Executive Director then Chief Executive Officer, Mike continues to serve the Trust following his retirement in a newly created External Ambassador role.
 He continues to promote the work of the Trust’s affordable and permanent supportive housing services as an evidence-based solution to breaking the cycle of homelessness.